 - Make it a habit, not a choice

-- Saving becomes like a game once you realize the more you save, the sooner you reach FI
+- Saving becomes a game: the more, the sooner you reach Financial Independence

 The American Dream-on a Shoestring